 Company and Industry News

-New study shows Commercial Bail has the lowest Failure to Appear Rate
+Study shows Commercial Bail has the lowest Failure to Appear Rate

 One out of every four Dallas County criminal defendants fails to show up for court, according to a yearlong study by a University of Texas at Dallas professor.
 In the county’s misdemeanor courts, almost 30 percent of defendants did not appear, according to the study by criminology professor Robert G. Morris.
 However, the county’s rate of missed court dates in its felony courts — 19 percent — was slightly better than national numbers.
 A 2007 Bureau of Justice Statistics report found that 23 percent of felony defendants failed to show for court from 1990 to 2004 in the nation’s 75 largest counties.